hsam-2021/deepfake-detection/README.md

 ```
 Deepfake_detection_miniproject_3

-    --> Django Application : In this folder all the cloned files should be placed.
+    --> Django Application : In this folder all the cloned files should be placed except model creation.

-    --> Model Creation: c
+    --> Model Creation:
 ```
 1. Django Application
    - In this directory the web application is saved.
 In this web application user can upload a short video and in real time the pretrained model will make prediction         whether the video is fake or pristine.